thornjad/thornmacs/docker/README.md

-# Docker support for Remacs
+# Docker support for Spacer

 This directory contains Dockerfiles for various Linux distributions.
 They are generated from a template in the top of this